vikingeducation/assignment_redux_basics/README.md

 Author: Ian Halverson

 This project demonstrates the basics of using Redux.
-The ations, reducers, etc are located in:
+The actions, reducers, etc are located in:

-the-bank/src/index.js
+the-bank/src/index.js,
-the-bank/src/reducers.js
+the-bank/src/reducers.js,
 the-bank/src/actions.js

 grocery-list/src/index.js